Marin Health Workforce Initiative

 Practice area:

-Third Sector works with communities and our government agencies to reimagine basic needs, education, and training supports and that help people find the careers and lives of their dreams.
+Third Sector works with communities and our government agencies to reimagine our workforce systems so they can help people find the careers and lives of their dreams.

 Project NameScopeLocationStatus

-Coordinating Employer-Driven Sector Partnerships to Strengthen Early Child Care Employment and Training in MassachusettsStateMAActive
+Coordinating Employer-Driven Sector Partnerships to Strengthen Early Child Care Employment and Training in MassachusettsStateMAClosed

-Third Sector is working with the City of Boston's Office of Workforce Development, Community Advocates for Young Learners (CAYL) Institute, the Massachusetts Department of Early Education and Care, training partners, and workforce boards to build and strengthen sector partnerships in the field of early care and education.
-This effort will identify collaborators who will recruit, train, and place teachers in the Greater Boston area to scale up the pipeline to careers in early childhood education.
+Third Sector worked with the City of Boston's Office of Workforce Development, Community Advocates for Young Learners (CAYL) Institute, the Massachusetts Department of Early Education and Care, training partners, and workforce boards to build and strengthen sector partnerships in the field of early care and education.
+This effort helped to identify collaborators to recruit, train, and place teachers in the Greater Boston area to scale up the pipeline to careers in early childhood education.
 This initiative is one of two projects awarded to Third Sector through the U.S. Department of Commerce's Good Jobs Challenge.

 Utilizing Sector Partnerships to Strengthen Workforce Systems and Provide Good Jobs in Rural Central TexasCountyTXActive